linaro-its/sd-webhook-framework/README.md

     CAPABILITIES = [ "CREATE", "ASSIGNMENT" ]

-The sample test handler `rt206.py` lists all of the supported transition names.
+The sample test handler `rt_example_handler.py` lists all of the supported transition names.
+Handlers used by Linaro can be found in https://github.com/linaro-its/sd-webhook-handlers.

 ## Installation